 The paramagnetic sensor is sensitive to pressure and temperature variations.
-The sensor used in the model 3010MA includes a preamp and an internal temperature controller set to 55°C. The entire sensor assembly is housed in an oven to further insulate the sensor from thermal fluctuations.
+The sensor used in the model 3010MA includes a preamp but has no temperature control of its own.
+The entire sensor assembly is housed in a temperature controlled oven to insulate the sensor from thermal fluctuations.
+The oven is set at $45^{\circ}$ C.

-The sensor produces a linear output from 0-1.2 V dc, and operates over the range of 95-100% oxygen.
-The sensor has zero and span trimpots for calibration.
+The sensor produces a linear output from 0-1.2 VDC, and operates over the range of 0-100% oxygen.
+The sensor has zero and span trimpots for calibration but they are inaccessible.
+The trimpots are adjusted at the factory and it is not necessary to adjust them during the normal life of the sensor.